DN-debug/peux-os-sitebuild/src/pages/index.md

     type: section_content
   - title: Donations
     content: >
       Peux OS is free and will always be free.
-It was a suggestion by someone to keep this section because most of the time people don't check the footer ( I fall under the same category ).
+Someone suggested me to keep this section because most of the time people don't check the website-footer ( I am one of them ).

-      This is not a necessity at all, but if you want to help through donations, then click on any of the buttons below:
+      This is a choice, if you want to help through donations then by all means I'd accept that.
+Any of the buttons below would take you to the respective
+      site:
     actions:
       - label: Patreon - Monthly Membership
         url: 'https://www.patreon.com/peuxos'